 In order to remain the world’s first tourist destination, Europe must respond to the shifting patterns in global tourism and capitalize on the potential of tomorrow’s outbound travel markets.

 Europe is losing share of global tourism arrivals and its visa regimes are a contributory factor in this decline.
 It is within the EU decision makers’ power to change this and to improve Europe’s tourism competitiveness.
-In the report “Improving the Visa Regimes of European Nations to Grow Tourism” ETC quantifies the benefits to be obtained with a more efficient and open visa policy.

 ETC has published a report quantifying the potential impacts on European tourism of visa facilitation for Chinese travellers.
 The results show that a full visa liberalisation scenario would contribute to…Read more

 Europe has been the world’s leading tourism destination since records began.
 The European continent welcomed over 580 million international tourists in 2014 who spent €385 billion during their stays.
 Just…Read more